akka/akka/akka-docs/src/main/paradox/persistence.md

 ## Introduction

-Akka persistence enables stateful actors to persist their internal state so that it can be recovered when an actor is started, restarted after a JVM crash or by a supervisor, or migrated in a cluster.
-The key concept behind Akka persistence is that only changes to an actor's internal state are persisted but never its current state directly (except for optional snapshots).
-These changes are only ever appended to storage, nothing is ever mutated, which allows for very high transaction rates and efficient replication.
-Stateful actors are recovered by replaying stored changes to these actors from which they can rebuild internal state.
-This can be either the full history of changes or starting from a snapshot which can dramatically reduce recovery times.
+Akka persistence enables stateful actors to persist their state so that it can be recovered when an actor is either restarted, such as after a JVM crash, by a supervisor or a manual stop-start, or migrated within a cluster.
+The key concept behind Akka persistence is that only the _events_ received by the actor are persisted, not the actual state of the actor (though actor state snapshot support is also available).
+The events are persisted by appending to storage (nothing is ever mutated) which allows for very high transaction rates and efficient replication.
+A stateful actor is recovered by replaying the stored events to the actor, allowing it to rebuild its state.
+This can be either the full history of changes or starting from a checkpoint in a snapshot which can dramatically reduce recovery times.
 Akka persistence also provides point-to-point communication with at-least-once message delivery semantics.

 @@@ note